0xGuillaume/AzStudenv/README.md

 # AzStudenv

-Azure Linux environement for Student.
-Designed for Azure Student Subscription but can be used with any Azure subscriptions.
+**AzStudenv** (Azure Student Environement) is primarly designed for Azure Student subscription but can be used with any other Azure subscriptions.

+**Attention**, you will be charged creating and using Azure services.

 ---

-Azure Student subscription authorized the usage of 3 public IP addresses at the same time.
-This way AzStudenv allows you to create up to 3 virtual machines.
+Azure Student subscription authorized the usage of 3 public IP addresses per region at the same time.
+This way **AzStudenv** allows you to create up to 3 linux virtual machines.

 There are 3 images available at the moment :